grpc/grpc-go/balancer/xds/internal/regenerate_scripts/utils/README.md

-Run ./envoy-proto-gen.sh to generate xds proto generated fiels for grpc usage.
+Run ./envoy-proto-gen.sh to generate xds proto generated code for grpc usage.
+Make sure your $GOPATH is valid and you have grpc-go repo locally.